 Try not to use sea salt spray too much if you have hair extensions.
 The salt in the spray may damage your hair extensions as it doesn’t have the natural sebum our scalps produce.

 So there you go!
-These are our best sea salt spray recipes that you can use.
+6 DIY sea salt spray recipes that you can start using today.

 Do you have any recipes you can share?
 Let us know in the comments section below.